rjferguson21/big-bang/docs/developer/development-environment.md

 # exit ssh and then reconnect so you can use docker as non-root
 ```

-### Setting imagePullSecrets on the cluster with k3d
+### Setting an imagePullSecret on the cluster with k3d

 **_This methodology is not recommended_**